Lloyd Bacon | Miss Pinkerton | 42nd Street | Marked Woman | Footsteps in the Dark | Larceny, Inc. | It Happens Every Spring

 42nd Street ends with Baxter, melancholy and alone, with crowds streaming out celebrating his stage show.
 It is a haunting image.

-The touring group of entertainers in 42nd Street anticipate the travelling baseball team in It Happens Every Spring.
+The touring group of entertainers in 42nd Street anticipate the traveling baseball team in It Happens Every Spring.

 Characters in Bacon tend to get mild, non-serious temporary injuries, which affect their work on the job.
 In It Happens Every Spring, there is the wooden splint.
 In 42nd Street, star Bebe Daniels has to walk around on crutches for a little while, just long enough to make her miss opening night.